HumbertoGlez/HumbertoGlez.github.io/index.md

   * Respect the privacy of others.

 ### Awards / Honors:
-  * High Academic Achievement Award (2017)
+  * Excellence Scholarship for Academic Merit (2017)

 Academic Information
 ======

-I am currently persuing a Bachelor of Science in Computer Science and Technology (BCT) at ITESM Campus Monterrey, I was accepted to the Honors program in which I am required to take more advanced courses.
+I am currently persuing a Bachelor of Science in Computer Science and Technology Engineering (BCT) at ITESM Campus Monterrey, I was accepted to the Honors program in which I am required to take more advanced courses.
 I speak fluent Spanish and English, beginner French and I'm currently learning German.

-In the next semesters I want to do my community service, I will study abroad for at least 1 year according to the Honors program and I hope to be accepted for internships at tech companies.
+In the next semesters I want to fulfill my community service, I will study abroad for at least 1 year according to the Honors program and I hope to be accepted for internships at tech companies.